lvgl/lvgl/docs/details/base-widget/obj.rst

 - Size
 - Parent
 - Styles
-- Event handlers
+- Events it emits
+- Flags like *Clickable*, *Scollable*, etc.
-- Etc
+- Etc.

 You can set/get these attributes with ``lv_obj_set_...`` and ``lv_obj_get_...`` functions.
 For example: